It was 9:30 at night and I was driving north on a quiet road, hooked to a cell phone. My 6-year-old son, Lucas, sleepy and tearful, was on the line.

 I planned an early, cozy dinner together and arranged for the children’s favorite sitter.
 On Thursday morning, however, my daughter woke up with a horrible, hacking cough, and I left work early so we could go to the doctor.
 At 10, Elissa considers doctors’ visits a fate worse than losing telephone privileges.
 Her mood was bleak, and when she was diagnosed with bronchitis, she turned sullen.
 We waited for a prescription for nearly an hour.
 When I was curt with the pharmacist, Elissa ducked down the nearest aisle, embarrassed.

-Our cozy dinner became a hasty affair of soup and half-eaten sandwiches.
+Our cozy dinner became a hasty affair of some good homemade soup and half-eaten sandwiches.
 The sitter came and I rushed out to the publishing program with promises of being home in time to read bedtime books.
 In one § Read the rest of this entry…